-To your question, Catholics are also required to abstain from eating meat on both Good Friday and each Friday in Lent (as well as Ash Wednesday).
-Fish is used as a substitute for meat-based meals.
-But of course with vegetarian diets abound in today’s day and age there are many other solutions besides fish.
+To your question, Catholics are also required to abstain from eating meat on Ash Wednesday and each Friday in Lent (including Good Friday).
+Fish is often used as a substitute for meat-based meals.
+But of course, with the popularity of vegetarian and vegan diets, there are many other solutions besides fish.

-Historically, since about the second century of Christianity, Christians abstained from meat on Friday as a kind of sacrifice and reminder that acknowledged Jesus’ sacrifice on the Cross which we commemorate on Good Friday.
+Historically, since about the second century of Christianity, Christians abstained from eating meat on Fridays as a kind of sacrifice and reminder that acknowledged Jesus’ sacrifice on the Cross, which we commemorate on Good Friday.
 It’s also why we proclaim the sorrowful mysteries of the rosary on Friday.
 About a century or two later, Lent came into being, as a season of intense preparation for Easter, so the fasting and abstinence was extended to much of Lent.

-So the bishops preserved fasting on Ash Wednesday and Good Friday and the Friday meat abstinence law during the more penitential time of Lent.
+So the bishops preserved fasting on Ash Wednesday and Good Friday and abstaining from meat on Fridays during the more penitential time of Lent.

 Some have said the bishops were in cahoots with the fishing industry, but there is little to no evidence to claim that as truth.